IainCampbellUNB/CS2043_TeamProject/README.md

 *A user of the system must have the right dependencies files

-*Input files must be entered in the right order
+*Input files must be entered in the right order (AbsenceWorkbook and TallyWorkbook)

 *Selected dates must already exist in the input excel files

+### For testing

+* Data is overwritten so tester must go back into excel files and re-enter values or use a back up version.
+*In the absence tracker 0 must be filled where there are no absences.
+0 must be used as the default value for empty fields.

 ### Dependencies files

+Apache Poi files
+poi-3.17.jar
+poi-examples-3.17.jar
+poi-excellent-3.17.jar
+poi-ooxml-3.17.jar
+poi-ooxml-schemas-3.17.jar
+poi-scratchpad-3-17.jar
+&&
+Common-collections-4-4.1.jar

 ### Instructions